-If your organization is part of a complex entity such as a regional or national organization, college, university or school system, provide financial data relevant to the program, chapter, unit or department that you represent.
+If your organization is part of a complex entity such as a regional or national organization, college, university or school system, provide financial data that is most relevant to the program, chapter, branch, or department that you represent.
 Also, please describe the relationship between your unit and the parent organization and indicate to what extent your unit supports the parent and vice versa.
 You should incorporate this explanation in the Program/Project Summary field because the LOI form does not provide a special text field for this purpose.

 I have a question that is not answered here.
 How can I ask it?